32blogby Studio Mitsu

 On this page

-This article covers the 7 most common App Router mistakes Claude Code makes, how to prevent them with the right CLAUDE.md configuration, and how to use Next.js 16's built-in MCP server for a real-time error feedback loop.
+This article covers the 7 most common App Router mistakes, how to prevent them with CLAUDE.md, and how next-devtools-mcp creates a real-time error feedback loop.

 CLAUDE.mdApp Router rulesConstrainAGENTS.mdBundled docs referenceGroundnext-devtools-mcpReal-time error feedValidateCorrect CodeNo silent mistakes